lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 ```bash
 # Most code comments debase into wisecracks of dubious value soon enough…
 ```
 The shape of the tree itself also gives us useful information.
 Figs 1a and 1b show two common shapes of tree; 1a shows a lineage that has undergone a burst of rapid speciation and evolution.
-Fig 1b shows a lineage which is evolving more slowly. [joe – no image]
+Fig 1b shows a lineage which is evolving more slowly.

 Navigate to the `~/Desktop/phylogenetics/part_3` directory.
 The file `Trich_ITS.NXS.short.fa` contains a dataset from the ITS (internal transcribed spacer) domain of the ribosomal genome.
 Align the sequences and infer a tree with RAxML, then examine it in FigTree.